EleutherAI/lm-evaluation-harness/docs/task_guide.md

 - **aggregate_metric** (`str`, defaults to `False`) - If `True` aggregate the scores from all metrics in the tasks.
 - **aggregate_fn** (`str`, defaults to `"mean"`) - Type of aggregation done, default to average the scores per metric.
 - **weight_by_size** (`str`, defaults to `False`) - Paired with `aggregate_metric`, aggregation for each task will be averaged by number of samples over all tasks instead of averaging across tasks.
-- **metric_alias** - Still in Development
-- **version** (`int`, defaults to `0`) - Version of group config.
+- **metadata** (`dict`, *optional*) - As with TaskConfigs, a field where extra config metadata can be passed. set the `num_fewshot` key within this to override the printed n_shot value in a results table for your group, for example.

 The simplest usage of a group yaml is to just list all tasks we want in one group.
-This ends up with behavior analogous to a `tag`--it is predominantly a way to invoke a group of tasks one expects to frequently call in conjunction with one another.
+This ends up with behavior analogous to a `tag`--it is predominantly a convenient way on the CLI to invoke a group of tasks one expects to frequently call in conjunction with one another.

 ```yaml
 group: pythia